 The partially dehydrated kefirkraut may be enjoyed as is. e.g., by mixing an amount with salad greens and extra virgin olive oil.
 Or, a desired portion, say 1/2 cup of par-dry kefirkraut may first be soaked in 1 cup fresh water for 15 minutes before enjoyed.
 The soaking water may be discarded, or used in soups or stir fry dishes etc. In fact, I very much enjoy a little soaking juice mixed with milk kefir!

-My most favourite recipe for a partially dehydrated kefirkraut, is one that is prepared with 1% salt, cabbage, lots of fresh garlic, black un-hulled sesame seed, mung bean sprouts, fresh indian curry leaf or bay leaf.
+My most favourite recipe for a partially dehydrated kefirkraut, is one that is prepared with 1% salt, cabbage, lots of fresh garlic, black un-hulled sesame seed, mung bean sprouts, fresh Indian curry leaf or bay leaf.
 The garlic is rendered to a powerful form of functional food, which does wonders for the prostate gland, similar to Kyolic aged garlic.
-Did you fellahs out there get that!?
+Did you fellows out there get that!?

 Adding Vegetable Juice and or Fruit Juice in Place of Water